alsino/creative-applications-ml/README.md

 - What are some of the most important concepts in ML?
 - What are common applications of machine learning?
 - Why should we engage with creative applications of ML?
-- What are tools we can use in creative ML appilications?
+- What are tools we can use in creative ML applications?

 ## Get started